Basic Rules

 Group Scenes

 A Group Scene is the faster, more narrative of the two approaches.
-Rather than zooming in on individual decisions, it treats the moment as a single unified effort β everyone acts, everyone contributes, and the outcome is determined by the collective result.
-It is best used when the situation is simultaneous or chaotic, when breaking things into individual turns would slow the story down without adding meaningful choice.
-A brawl where everyone is swinging at once, a crew working in parallel to hack a system before a timer runs out, a group sprint through a collapsing tunnel β these are Group Scene moments.
+Rather than zooming in on individual decisions, it treats the moment as a single unified effort where everyone acts, everyone contributes, and the outcome is determined by the collective result.

 Setting the Stakes

-Before a Group roll is made, both sides need to understand what they are rolling for.
-The players discuss among themselves what success looks like β what outcome they are trying to achieve.
 The Guide then explains what failure looks like.
 These do not need to be opposites.
 Success might mean escaping the building.
 Failure might mean getting cornered on the roof.
 Once both sides have agreed on the shape of the moment, the dice are rolled.

 Reading the Result

-After both sides roll, compare the total successes.
+Then compare total successes.
 The side with more successes wins the exchange.
-The margin of victory determines how cleanly things go β a narrow win is messier than a dominant one, and the Guide should reflect that in how they describe the outcome.
+The margin of victory determines how cleanly things go and a narrow win is messier than a dominant one, and the Guide should reflect that in how the outcome is described.

-Example: The players are fleeing through a crowded market while two guards chase them.
 The Guide calls a Group Scene.
 Success means losing the guards in the crowd.
 Failure means getting cornered at the market's edge.
-The players roll β two clean successes and one success-with-Resonance.
-The guards roll two successes.
-The players win, but one player's Resonance resolves immediately: they shoved an elderly vendor into the guards' path to buy time.
-They escaped.
-The vendor is furious.
-Someone saw their face.
+The players roll — two clean successes and one resonance success.

 Bout Scenes

 A Bouts Scene resolves turn by turn, with each participant taking actions in sequence.
-This approach is used when the individual decisions of each character matter β when the order of events, positioning, and specific choices could change everything.
-Each turn represents approximately six seconds of in-world time.
-Within that window, a character can do anything that could reasonably be accomplished in six seconds.
-The Guide is the final authority on what fits within the window.
+This approach is used when the individual decisions of each character matter and when the order of events, positioning, and specific choices could change everything.

 Turn Order

 At the start of a Bouts Scene, turn order is determined.
-There are two methods β the Guide and players choose whichever fits the moment.
+There are two methods, the Guide and players choose whichever fits the moment.

 Roll Off.
 Every participant rolls a d10.
 Highest roll goes first.
 Ties are broken with re-rolls.